codeblech/AI_Planet_backend/obsidian.md

 ### background tasks
 converting pdfs to text and storing them in the vector database can be done in the background.
 This is because the user is not waiting for the pdfs to be converted and stored, and the conversion and storage is not the main functionality of the app.

+### UI
+show in the ui that pdfs and questions are being processed.
+But that's not the part of the requirement.